 Our Background

-Founded in 2010 by Professor Nandini Trivedi, Dr. Marci Howdyshell, and Michelle McCombs, Scientific Thinkers™ was an initial partnership with one teacher that over the following years gained both the support of additional teachers, multiple schools and the Center for Emergent Materials.
+Founded in 2010 by Professor Nandini Trivedi, Dr. Marci Howdyshell, and Michelle Richard, Scientific Thinkers™ was an initial partnership with one teacher that over the following years gained both the support of additional teachers, multiple schools and the Center for Emergent Materials.
 Today, Scientific Thinkers™ is a partnership between the Center for Emergent Materials (CEM) at OSU and three Columbus Elementary Schools.
 Through the Scientific Thinkers™ program, undergraduate and graduate students from OSU STEM (Science, Technology, Engineering, and Mathematics) departments work with the first through fifth-grade science and mathematics teachers at the elementary schools to develop and teach hands-on science lessons to first through fifth-grade students.
 Everyone involved benefits from participating in this program.

 Through the engagement with undergraduate and graduate students and faculty, our aim is to give the elementary school students an opportunity to learn what it is to be like a scientist and think like a scientist, giving them confidence in their own abilities and thinking skills which they will use in and out of school.